 Admission is free, reservations are required.
 To make a reservation, click here.

-828 Broadway (& 12th Street)
+The Strand Bookstore 828 Broadway (& 12th Street) New York, NY 10003

 Unexpected, humorous, sometimes dark, and surprisingly heartfelt, here are tales that explore the secret life of men as they pass into adulthood, middle age, and old age confronting lust, pain, guilt, bewilderment, and mortality.
 O’Leary has won numerous literary awards for his stories and his title story was a finalist for the Mark Twain Award for Humor Writing.
 The collection fearlessly distills for the reader tinctures of joy, pain, madness, heartbreak, greed, and other components of the human capacity for good and evil, for beauty and ugliness.
 O’Leary showcases humanity in a fluent, fun read, which will let you peek into the most intimate and the well familiar entrails of existence.
 Few books around these days possess the capability to bring both a tear to your eye and smile to your lips, within the span of a few chapters, such as this work does.

 Tim will be joined in conversation by Stuart Elliott, former advertising/media reporter turned freelance writer at Media Village.

 Prior to the talk guitarist Christopher White will perform his song “Dick Cheney Shot Me In The Face.”

 Admission is $15.
 Please click here to purchase admission.

 The Center for Fiction 17 E. 47th St New York, NY 10017